Sushant-Poudel-Dev/Expense-Tracker/README.md

 An intuitive web-based application to record and track your daily income and expenses.
 Easily filter, sort, and analyze your transaction history.

 Project Overview
-This Expense Tracker application allows users to log daily financial transactions, monitor their income, expenses, and overall balance.
+This Expense Tracker application allows users to log daily financial transactions and monitor their income, expenses, and overall balance.
 Additionally, users can search, sort, and view historical data for effective financial management.

 Features
 Record Income & Expenses: Log individual transactions with specific remarks.